 By using MDH, instructors and institutions can gather data about the use of peer instructors that may be of use for resource allocation and management, understanding how students make use of peer teaching as a resource, and encouraging best practices by peer teachers.
 MDH is freely available for use by other institutions and more information can be found here: http://mydigitalhand.org.

 Ascend is a plug-in to the popular integrated development environment Eclipse, which supports remote collaboration on Java projects.
 Through the Peer Teaching Fellows program, students connect to teaching fellows through Ascend to receive help on their projects and code from anywhere.
 Ascend also supports the collection of data on PTF-student collaboration, and enables us to develop empirically grounded best practices for successfully supporting our computer science learners through natural language dialogue.

-The Peer Teaching Fellows Program is made possible by the generous support of Google and its CS Capacity Grant program.
+The Peer Teaching Fellows Program was initially made possible by the generous support of Google and its CS Capacity Grant program.